-Certain statements in this Annual Report on Form 10-K may be considered forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which statements involve substantial risks and uncertainties.
+Certain statements in this Annual Report on Form 10-K may be considered forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which statements involve substantial risks and uncertainties.
 Our forward-looking statements include, but are not limited to, statements regarding our management team's expectations, hopes, beliefs, intentions or strategies regarding the future.
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
-The words "anticipate," "believe," "can," "contemplate," "continue," "could," "estimate," "expect," "forecast," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "seek," "should," "target," "will," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+The words "anticipate," "believe," "can," "contemplate," "could," "estimate," "expect," "forecast," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "seek," "should," "target," "will," "would", and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+Forward looking statements include all matters that are not historical facts.
 Forward-looking statements in this Annual Report on Form 10-K may include, for example, statements about:

-- anticipated trends, growth rates, and challenges in our business and in the markets in which we operate; - demand for products and services and changes in traffic; - changes in the business and competitive environment in which we operate; - developments and projections relating to our competitors and the digital media industry; - the impact of national and local economic and other conditions and developments in technology, each of which could influence the levels (rate and volume) of our subscriptions and advertising, the growth of our business and the implementation of our strategic initiatives: - poor quality broadband infrastructure in certain markets; - technological developments; - our success in retaining or recruiting, or changes required in, officers, key employees or directors; - our business, operations and financial performance, including expectations with respect to our financial and business performance, including financial projections and business metrics and any underlying assumptions thereunder and future business plans and growth opportunities; - our future capital requirements and sources and uses of cash, including our ability to obtain additional capital in the future; - expectations regarding future acquisitions, partnerships or other relationships with third parties; - government regulation, including revised foreign content and ownership regulations; - the impact of the COVID-19 pandemic on our business and the actions we may take in the future in response thereto; - our ability to maintain the listing of our Class A common stock and warrants on Nasdaq; and - other factors detailed under the section entitled "Risk Factors."
+- anticipated trends, growth rates, and challenges in our business and in the markets in which we operate; - demand for products and services and changes in traffic; - changes in the business and competitive environment in which we operate; - developments and projections relating to our competitors and the digital media industry; - the impact of national and local economic and other conditions and developments in technology, each of which could influence the levels (rate and volume) of our advertising, the growth of our business, and the implementation of our strategic initiatives; - poor quality broadband infrastructure in certain markets; - technological developments including artificial intelligence ("AI"); - · our success in retaining or recruiting, or changes required in, officers, key employees or directors; - our business, operations, and financial performance, including expectations with respect to our financial and business performance, including financial projections and business metrics, and any underlying assumptions thereunder, future business plans and initiatives, and growth opportunities; - our future capital requirements and sources and uses of cash, including, but not limited to, our ability to obtain additional capital in the future, any impacts of bank failures or issues in the broader United States ("U.S.") financial system, any restrictions imposed by our debt facilities, and any restrictions on our ability to access our cash and cash equivalents; - · expectations regarding future acquisitions, partnerships or other relationships with third parties; - developments in the law and government regulation, including, but not limited to, revised foreign content and ownership regulations; - the anticipated impacts of current global supply chain disruptions, further escalation of tensions between Russia and Western countries and the related sanctions and geopolitical tensions, as well as further escalation of trade tensions between the U.S. and China; the inflationary environment; the tight labor market; the continued impact of the COVID-19 pandemic and evolving strains of COVID-19; and other macroeconomic factors on our business and the actions we may take in the future in response thereto; - our ability to maintain the listing of our Class A common stock and warrants on the Nasdaq Stock Market LLC ("Nasdaq"); and - other factors detailed under the section entitled "Risk Factors."